eiselekd/minicom-2.7/README.md

 # minicom-2.7

-Added functionality with -X option that creates second channel to send/receive.
+Added functionality with -X option that creates second channel for send/receive.
+Example:

+    minicom $@ -X extrapty

+will start minicom and save the name of the created pty in file extrapty.
+You can then write to the serial connection while minicom is running via:

+    f=`cat extrapty`
+    echo "ls -la " > $f

+or read from it in parallel:

+    cat $f